awsdocs/aws-control-tower-guide/doc_source/provision-and-manage-accounts.md

 **Automated methods:**
 + **Lambda code: **From your AWS Control Tower landing zone's management account, using Lambda code and appropriate IAM roles\.
 See [Automated Account Provisioning With IAM Roles](roles-how.md#automated-provisioning)\.
 + **Terraform: **From the AWS Control Tower Account Factory for Terraform \(AFT\), which relies on Account Factory and a GitOps model to allow automation of account provisioning and updating\.
 See [ Provision accounts with AWS Control Tower Account Factory for Terraform \(AFT\) ](taf-account-provisioning.md)\.
 + **Account Factory customization in the AWS Control Tower console:** After the setup steps, future provisioning of customized accounts requires no additional configuration or pipeline maintenance\.
-Accounts are provisioned by means of AWS CloudFormation templates\.
+Accounts are provisioned by means of a AWS Service Catalog product called a *blueprint*\.
+A blueprint can use AWS CloudFormation templates, or Terraform templates\.
+**Note**
+AWS CloudFormation blueprints can deploy resources to multiple Regions\.
+Terraform blueprints can deploy resources to a single Region only\.
+By default, that is the home Region\.

 ## What happens when AWS Control Tower creates an account<a name="what-happens-in-account-creation"></a>